-Meyer Dairy Co. contracted with retail distributors who agreed to purchase the company's dairy products at fixed prices, and to sell the products to customers in specified areas.
-The distributors delivered dairy products to customers over fixed routes.
+Meyer Dairy Company contracted with retail distributors who agreed to purchase the Company's dairy products at fixed prices, and to sell the products to customers in specified areas.
+The Distributors or "milk men" delivered dairy products to customers over fixed routes.
 They provided their own trucks for delivery, paid all costs and expenses of operation, and could hire helpers if needed.
-The company provided distributors with suggested retail prices, but they were not required to adhere to them.
-The distributors' contract required them to comply with regulations and policies of public health authorities, and meet standards established by the company, consistent with similar dairy businesses in the greater Kansas City area.
+The Company provided Distributors with suggested retail prices, but they were not required to adhere to them.
+The Distributors' contract required Distributors to comply with regulations and policies of public health authorities, and meet standards established by the Company, consistent with similar dairy businesses in the Greater Kansas City area.

-Distributors had no other obligations to the company except to pay for the products they purchased.
+Distributors had no other obligations to the Company except to pay for the products they purchased.
 Distributors had complete control over their sales and decisions regarding credit, were responsible for losses from retail sales, paid their own income and Social Security taxes, controlled their vacations, and provided their own self-retirement plans or medical and liability insurance.

-The court found that the distributors were essentially holders of franchises to sell Meyer Dairy products within a specified area.
-They were not controlled by the company except to maintain standards required by state law, and thus were independent contractors.
+The court found that the Distributors were essentially holders of franchises to sell Meyer Dairy products within a specified area.
+They were not controlled by the Company except to maintain certain standards required by state law, and thus were independent contractors.

 In Global Home Care, Inc. v.
-State, Dep't of Labor & Employment Security,9 similar issues arose in the health-care industry.
+State, Department of Labor & Employment Security, similar issues arose in the health care industry.
 The Florida Department of Labor and Employment Security ruled that live-in aides were employees, and Global appealed.
-The Florida Court of Appeal reversed, holding that Global's lack of control over the aides rendered them independent contractors.
-Notably, the court held that Global's insistence on compliance with state regulations did not constitute supervision of the aides.
+The Florida Court of Appeal reversed, holding Global's lack of control over the aides rendered them independent contractors.
+Notably, the court held Global's insistence on compliance with state regulations did not constitute supervision of the aides.

-The court held the aides to be independent contractors because they worked for other agencies, at sites away from company supervision, and because the clients provided materials and a workplace.
-The aides were engaged only as needed on a temporary, per-job basis, and both parties intended an independent contractor relationship.
-Moreover, the majority of control Global exercised over its aides was done to comply with state requirements for home healthcare.
+The court held the aides to be independent contractors because they worked for other agencies, and at sites away from company supervision, and the clients provided materials and a workplace.
+The aides were engaged only as needed on a temporary, per job basis, and both parties intended an independent contractor relationship.
+Moreover, the majority of control Global exercised over its aides was done to comply with state requirements for home health care.
 Other aspects of control were deemed too minimal to be significant.

-Control in Excess of Regulations
+Control In Excess Of Regulations